andrewkatson/Denarii/README.md

 ### On Linux and macOS

 * Install the dependencies
-* Update configure.py with your workspace path at the top.
-Also update tests/run_monero_tests.py in the same way.
 * Change to the root of the source code directory, change to the most recent release branch, and build:

     ```bash